About

 Irish Screen Studies is a forum for researchers in film, television and other media.
 Our focus is on researchers who work in Ireland and for those who work on Irish themes.
 Among other things, we provide information about research and job opportunities, an index of personal profiles of individual researchers, and links to items of interest to our readers.
 We trace our roots to an initiative by film researchers at Trinity College Dublin and the University of Ulster, but Irish Screen Studies includes people from any and all education or other institutions and organizations in Ireland and elsewhere.

-Irish Screen Studies is the home of the annual Irish Screen Studies Seminar, formerly known as the Irish Postgraduate Film Research Seminar.
-We provide a continually-updated database and archive of all of the research that has been held at this event since its inauguration in 2002, with links to researchers’ profiles and to their publications.
+All of the research that has been held at this event since its inauguration in 2002, with links to researchers’ profiles and to their publications, will be published on this website soon.

 What is Screen Studies?